cal-itp/benefits/docs/guides/agency-onboarding/c-configure-production.md

-# Configure an agency for production
+# Configure a transit provider for production

 Once production validation is done, the transit provider can be added to the production Benefits database.